NickLucche/autograd.rs/README.md

 ## License 📖

-This project is licensed under the [Choose License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Apache License 2.0] - see the [LICENSE](LICENSE) file for details.

+Please note that Autograd.rs is currently under active development, so things can break!